 “Time to leave.
 Here, you take control seat.
 I balance thruster mix; big payload, need extra oomph.”

 “Yes, oomph.
 Like you need energy, power, push.
 Understand?
 Otherwise we’re stuck here on red planet.
 Supplies I need.”
 He paused to think.
 “We need, to take back… otherwise everyone stuck.
-OK!” he croaked, then stopped.
+OK!” he said, croaked, then stopped.
 Was that a nervous laugh, or his way of releasing tension.
 I had no way of knowing what he was reacting to.

 “OK,” I replied.
 As I didn’t have much choice, Kailo guided me through the ship’s controls.
 At first, I was lost, even though the controls looked similar to my shuttle’s.
 I had never actually flown either, but strangely, I understood what needed to be done.
 Still feeling the whiff of clarity, and with Kailo’s guidance, I stirred the hauler’s nose gently up once the thruster began vertical lift off.
 I could feel the ship’s weight in the controls.
 The stress could be felt in the vibrations running through the ship’s hull.
 It felt like the planet was still holding us back, angry with all the materials we had taken and wanted them back.

 Once free from the planet’s gravitational pull, the hauler was easier to manoeuvre and Kailo took the helm.

 “Now, we’re good.
 Lesser hauler rendezvous with whooping freighter, my crew will be impatient, surely anxious for noble homecoming.”

 “You have a crew?”

-“Captain Kailo,” he laughed, or rather gargled proudly while bowing, as if introducing himself for the first time.
+“Captain Kailo,” he said and laughed, or rather gargled proudly while bowing, as if introducing himself for the first time.
 “Always ready to serve friends for true compensation.”

 So Kailo was a captain of a whooping freighter and with a crew, and a trader in fact—but trading in what?
 He had obviously been stranded in this system, on the same planet as me with the female humanoid.
 And now with my supplies and shuttle parts, we were all able to escape our shared misfortune.